tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

 A few things are different here, but it's essentially the same code:

 * Rather than running the `ajax` method on page load, it's wrapped inside a function called `checkWind`.
 When the button is clicked, it fires the `checkWind()` function through the `onclick` method.
 * When `checkWind` runs, it pulls out the wind chill, speed, and direction and writes them to several ID tags on the page.
-Units for each of these values is also added to the page.
+Units for each of these values are also added to the page.
 * Some minimal styling is added.
 Bootstrap is loaded to make the button styling.

 When you load the page and click the button, the following should appear: